G-Node/nix-mx/CONTRIBUTING.md

 one, reference the closed issues in the one that is left open and add missing information from the closed issues (if necessary) to the remaining issue.

-Assign meaningful tags to newly crated issues and if possible assign them to milestones.
+Assign meaningful tags to newly crated issues and if possible assign them to a milestone.

 Reviewing pull requests